oasisprotocol/playground/oasisriddle/docs/riddle_eng.md

 3. When you're ready to move further, check out our [quickstart guide to Sapphire confidential smart contracs][oasis-sapphire-quickstart]. 💎

-4. After you're done with both tutorials, it's time to solve the riddle.
+4. After you're done with both tutorials, it's time to solve the riddle!
 You can find it at `0xTODO` on [Oasis Sapphire Testnet][oasis-explorer-testnet].

    The ABI of the contract is: